 - Jigsaw are the National Centre for Youth Mental Health.
 Their mission is to advance the mental health of young people in Ireland (aged 12-25) by influencing change, strengthening communities, and delivering services through our evidence informed and early intervention approach.
 Jigsaw are helping young people across the country cope with the impact of the coronavirus pandemic.

-In addition to these financial contributions we are also happy to share that in response to the COVID-19 pandemic, Intel Ireland have donated 100,000 items of personal protective equipment – masks, gloves and other gear – to the HSE for health workers on the front lines to support our communities during this critical time.
+In addition to these financial contributions we are also happy to share that in response to the COVID-19 pandemic, Intel Ireland donated 100,000 items of personal protective equipment – masks, gloves and other gear – to the HSE for health workers on the front lines to support our communities during this critical time.

 Supporting our local communities